 DematerialisingDematerialising could be the best thing that ever happened to libraries.
 With the Open Access movement gathering steam, Open Source so entrenched that Red Hat made $1Billion annual revenue in the last year, and more options than ever before available to authors wanting to be published, we are at the beginning of a completely new era in the way information and art is disseminated.
 If your business model relies on the idea that you provide access to otherwise restricted informational and cultural artifacts your business isn’t going to be viable for very much longer.
 This applies whether you’re a publisher, bookseller, newspaper proprietor, television executive or librarian.

 How we change the software - the services we provide, the way we make information findable, how we help people to make connections between things - will determine the future of libraries and the communities they serve.
-This has a connection with the ideas I wrote about in Return to the coffeehouse - how to turn your library into an ideas factory, where we considered the importance of ‘platforms’ in building new ideas and services.
+This has a connection with the ideas I wrote about in Return of the coffeehouse - how to turn your library into an ideas factory, where we considered the importance of ‘platforms’ in building new ideas and services.
 The dematerialised library - the library as software - provides a platform for the community to use in their quest to understand and enjoy our world and their place in it.
 It becomes a true information and culture service rather than merely a technology for sharing and shipping informational and cultural artifacts.

 What is a library?Libraries are a technology for free, large scale inter-generational transfer of knowledge and culture.
 The fact that they have performed this purpose through the distribution of information technologies such as scrolls, codexes and newspapers for hundreds of years is merely a reflection of the technology available at the time.
 It’s time to reconsider our purpose.
 Instead of processing, moving, accessioning and purchasing physical or digital items, librarians are better used to organise and share information and stories.
 Libraries run like this become creation engines.
 They become more about creating and sharing a community’s ideas than providing access to the ideas of others.
 Thinking about your library like this provides space for some innovative new approaches.